jeminkachhadiya/Truck-wait-time-tracker/README.md

 ## Support

-For technical support or feature requests, please contact jemin.b.kachhadiya@gmail.com or raise an issue in the repository.
+For technical support or feature requests, Raise an issue in the repository.

 ## Contributing